 As a guitar builder, I've had a unique opportunity to try ALL kinds of pickups in instruments.
 I've used most of what's on the market today all the way to original vintage pickups that fetch $3000+ a set!
 Some of the old pickups had something hard to describe that was missing from most modern pickups.
 They were lively, raw and gutsy, with soul that just sounded 'vintage'.
 No better way to describe it.
 With a bit of discontent and some curiosity, I began the quest to create something I was finally happy with.
 Several hundred Strat pickups later I found it!
-Since 2005 I have been winding what I feel is THE BEST Strat pickup on the market today.
+Since 2005 I have been winding what I feel are some of THE BEST pickups on the market today.
 Part of the difference had to do with handwinding vs. machine winding techniques and the randomness of the patterns.
-The other had to do with simply the right parts, wind pattern, and tension.
-Early on I took several samples of real early 1960's wire (From real deal vintage Strat pickups).
+The other had to do with simply the right parts and the technique or as I call it the secret recipe!
+Early on I took several samples of real early Pre-CBS wire (From real deal vintage Fender pickups).
 I took careful measurements and searched until I found wire with the same insulation O.D. as the original.
 It took some time and lots of experimentation, but all the details ended up with a rewarding result and something I'm very proud to offer in my guitars... in house made Rocketfire Vintage Pickups with GUTS!!

 This is my meat and potatoes classic Strat set.
 If you're looking for huge vintage bluesy tones that cut through the mix yet smooth as butter with sweet silky highs these are it.
-They're made to nail the original tones from the vintage Strats we guitar players grew up hearing.
-Think of the tone from Hendrix' Hey Joe.
-There's something that was sort of etched into our brains and ears as we've listened to music.
-There's a sound that we attribute to a Stratocaster that tells us, that's a Strat.
+They're made to nail the original tones from the vintage Strats we grew up hearing.
+Think of the dripping vintage tone from Hendrix' Hey Joe.
+There's something that was sort of etched into our brains and ears as we've listened to music over the years.
+There's a sound that we attribute to a Stratocaster that tells us, NOW that's a Strat.
 Just like when we hear a REAL Hammond B3 organ through a Leslie.
 We know, "That's the Sound!".
 There's nothing that compares to it.
-No MIDI keyboard simulator can do it.
-When we hear it, we know it.
-When we hear a keyboard playing a synthesized Hammond sound, we always have that feeling of something missing.
-Our ears don't lie.
-Same goes for a Strat sound.
 There's a sound etched into our brain by recordings that had "The sound".
 When we don't hear it, we wonder why and it seems like something is missing.
 These pickups were made with that in mind.
 I want guitar players and even the un-educated listener to hear them and say, "That's the Sound".
-It's a sound that says, I don't have to search anymore.

-These are huge clean, right on the edge of clipping (SRV) to thick overdriven Blues Driver through a cranked amp.
-They sound great with funkier stuff and they sound great with modern Alternative ballads.
-Also great with an Analog Fuzz for a nice non-Audiophile vintage tube type sound.
+These are huge for cleans, right on the edge of clipping (SRV) to thick overdriven Fuzz tones through a cranked amp.
+They sound great with funkier licks and they sound great with modern Alternative ballads.
 Characteristic of these pickups is a raw, gutsy, and vintage sound with a hint of almost tube rectifier compression that comes back at you after you hit a chord.
 The sound is very complex with good dynamics and amazing clarity.Here is a great comparison between this set and the Fender Custom Shop 69's in a YouTube video created by a customer:

 Rockin '54/Session Player's Strat Set